suffolklibraries/lgc/content/collections/events/launch-pad-22-08.md

     content:
       -
         type: text
-        text: 'Join us at Chantry Library for a day of family fun and celebrating nature!
-Get hands-on exploring nature, use high tech equipment to listen to plants grow, and discover more about the world around us.'
+        text: 'Join us for a day of family fun and celebrating nature!
+Get hands-on with crafts, use high tech equipment to listen to plants grow, and discover more about the world around us.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: "We'll be joined by Make Play, local arts organisation, who are bringing their garden-inspired playscape created just for children under 5.
-Drop-in to ignite young imaginations and promote creative play - our garden for tots is nothing you’ve seen before!\_"
+        text: 'Tots can explore a garden playscape designed just for children under 5.
+Come along to ignite young imaginations and promote creative play - our garden is nothing you’ve seen before!'
   -
     type: heading
     attrs: